versolearning/meteor-publish-with-relations/README.md

 Publish with relations builds on Tom's [gist](https://gist.github.com/tmeasday/4042603) to provide a convenient way to publish associated records.

+## Note

+The current implementation is developed specifically for Verso.
+Please feel free to make a fork and tweak the package to fit the requirements of your app.

 ## Installation

 Publish with relations can be installed with [Meteorite](https://github.com/oortcloud/meteorite/).